 Images: Marc Gascoigne

 Looking for other fun stuff to do in the neighbourhood?
-Take a look at our guide to What’s On In Islington This Month.
+Take a look at our Islington area guide.